Home Defense Guest Writer: Kenzie Fitzpatrick

 3. Share Your Story

-So many people don’t know my story or know the “why” behind why I choose to carry concealed.
+Many people don’t know my story or know the “why” behind why I choose to carry concealed.
 It’s easy to keep difficult experiences to yourself and never share them with the world.
-When people speak up and begin to share their stories, even if it doesn’t help you, you have just helped someone else speak up or feel better.
+When people speak up and begin to share their stories, even if it doesn’t help you, then you have just helped someone else speak up or feel better.
 By just relating to someone, you make others feel less alone.

 A firearm is a tool and the more we share how firearms play a role in saving lives or attempts on lives, the better our community will be.
 If you’re reading this right now, it means a positive message about firearms is out there.
 I encourage you to share your story with others.